mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/documentation/index.md

 !!! question "Should I write documentation?
 Do I need to use this aspect."

-    Yes, code is not always self docmenting.
+    Yes, code is not always self documenting.
 You have the following possibilities for writing documention:

     - JavaDoc[^1]
     - the intention [Document](http://127.0.0.1:63320/node?ref=r%3Ae5a8b5c7-85b5-4d59-9e4e-850a142e2560%28jetbrains.mps.lang.structure.intentions%29%2F7862711839424636005)